The Walt Disney Family Museum

 Ticket Options and Special Prices

-Visit their website for up-to-date ticket prices: WaltDisney.org
+Visit their website to buy tickets: WaltDisney.org

 Tickets can be purchased online or at the museum on the day you visit.

 The day we went, prices were $25 for adult tickets, kids age 6-17 were $15 and kids 5 and under were free.
 Seniors and students (with ID) can get in for $20 and admission is FREE on December 5th in honor of Walt’s birthday!

 Traveling with 10 or more people?
 Find out more about group ticket sales here: Group TicketsThink you might like to go multiple times?
 Find out more about an annual membership: Membership